 Years of Success

 In the spring of 1984, Aero Club member Anne Baddour began a small Education Scholarship Program.
 In 1987, we awarded our first two scholarships for advanced pilot training with a value of $2,000 each.
 More than three decades later, thanks to the hard work of the Aero Club Education Committee, the generosity of the membership in supporting the Scholarship Auctions, and the generosity of specific members who have donated money or established memorial scholarships, the Aero Club has awarded scholarships totaling more than $500,000 to nearly 400 women, men, and students.

 Our scholarships have expanded in scope to include students interested in maintenance technologies for aircraft and powerplant.
 Most recently, we have added the area of aviation management.

 We salute and thank all who have worked to make this important part of the Aero Club a continued success.

 A simplified timeline of how our Scholarship Program is given here.
 The yearly process begins in the Fall, when the Education committee sets the number of scholarships and their amounts.
 Applications are printed and distributed to flight schools throughout New England in January, as well as posted on our website.

-Students fill out the applications in February and March and must return them by the deadline, March 31.
+Students fill out the applications in January and February and must return them by the March deadline posted on the application.
 In April, received applications are reviewed; in May, candidates are interviewed, and in June, the winners are announced.